uncefact/spec-untp/website/docs/business-case/CommunityActivationProgram.md

 # Starting a community is simple

-* **Join the community**: Contact community@untp.org to connect with a UNTP lead.
+* **Join the community**: Join the [UNTP chat channel](https://uncefact.slack.com/ssb/redirect) to connect with a UNTP leader and discuss your community needs.
 By joining the community, participants gain access to ongoing support, exclusive updates, and a global network of peers dedicated to advancing UNTP standards.

 * **Download the CAP toolkit**: Access resources, including methodologies, templates, and tools.
 This comprehensive toolkit is designed to guide organizations through every phase of a UNTP extension project, providing detailed frameworks for planning, execution, and evaluation.
 [Toolkit Download](https://uncefact.github.io/spec-untp/docs/tools-and-support/ImplementationPlans)